thomasjbradley/micromodel/README.md

 ### ☛ getForm()

-Return a Symfony\Form object for the model.
+Returns a [Symfony\Form](http://symfony.com/doc/current/book/forms.html) object for the model.
 All constraints and options from the field registeration are used.

 **@return** — Symfony\Form